Darweenist/BasicCompiler/README.md

 # PascalCompiler
 A compiler written in Java for a Pascal-like programming language.
+Course project from Fall 2019.

 In order to test the compiler, download the code and run the main function in ```Parser.java```.